Fundraising

 • Give careful thought to capital campaigns, and if you have one underway, don't put it on pause and shut down donor communications.

-• Keep reaching out to foundations—they're legally required to give, in good times and in bad.
+• Keep reaching out to foundations—they're legally required to give, in good times and bad.

 • Review your messaging and adjust it to reflect economic conditions.